defenseunicorns/uds-package-confluence/docs/clustering.md

 Hazelcast comes as a Java dependency baked into Confluence.
 If enabled, it runs as a parallel service in the container.
 To turn it on:

+1. Set the sharedHome PVC to be created
 1. Enable the creation of a service account.
 Hazelcast needs that to talk to the k8s API to discover nodes.
-2. Enable the hazelcast service
+1. Enable the hazelcast service
-3. Enable clustering
+1. Enable clustering
-4. Set the sharedHome PVC to be created

 Here's the relevant excerpt from a values.yaml file: